virtual-labs/exp-motor-forward-reverse-direction-control-nitk/experiment/theory.md

 <center>
 <img src="images/LADDER/a1.png" style="height:300px; width:500px;"></center>
 <br>
-<p style="text-align: justify;">Fig (a), shows electrical continuity when SW 1 is closed, as the current flows from L-1 to L-2 energizing the load.<br>
+<p style="text-align: justify;">Fig (a), shows electrical continuity when SW 1 is closed, as the current flows from L-1 to L-2 energizing the load.</p>
-Even though PLC ladder logic was modeled after the conventional relay ladder, there is no electrical continuity in PLC ladder logic.
+<p style="text-align: justify;">Even though PLC ladder logic was modeled after the conventional relay ladder, there is no electrical continuity in PLC ladder logic.
 PLC ladder rungs should have logical continuity in order for the output to energize.
-PLC ladder program uses familiar terms like "rungs" and "normally open" and	"normally  closed"  contacts,  but  the  relay  ladder  logic  has  no electrical continuity between an input and the controlled output.<br>
+PLC ladder program uses familiar terms like "rungs" and "normally open" and	"normally  closed"  contacts,  but  the  relay  ladder  logic  has  no electrical continuity between an input and the controlled output.</p>

-<strong>Note</strong>:- There  is  no  physical  conductor  that  carries  the  input  signal through to the output.<br>
+<p style="text-align: justify;"><strong>Note</strong>:- There  is  no  physical  conductor  that  carries  the  input  signal through to the output.</p>

-Each rung in a ladder diagram is a program statement.
+<p style="text-align: justify;">Each rung in a ladder diagram is a program statement.
 This program statement consists of a condition or sometimes conditions, along with some type of action.
-Inputs are the conditions, and the action, or output, is the result of the conditions.<br>
+Inputs are the conditions, and the action, or output, is the result of the conditions.</p>

-As in case of physical wiring hardware devices connected in series or parallel, PLC also combines ladder program instructions in series or parallel.
-However, rather than working in series or parallel, the PLC combines instructions logically using logic operators.
+<p style="text-align: justify;">As in case of physical wiring hardware devices connected in series or parallel, PLC also combines ladder program instructions in series or parallel.
+However, rather than working in series or parallel, the PLC
+combines instructions logically using logic operators.
 Logical operations performed by PLC are nothing but fundamental logic operation, using fundamental logic operators like: AND, OR, and NOT.
 These operators are used to combine the instructions on a PLC rung so as to make the outcome of each rung either true or false.
 </p>